fazeel094/IAAC/Project2/Readme.md

 ### Connect Terraform with AWS

 Its very easy to connect Terraform with AWS.
-Run `aws configure` command and provide the AWS Security credentials as shown in the video.
+Run `aws configure` command and provide the AWS Security credentials.

 ### Initialize Terraform